pbinh/ytubeshare/README.md

             ```
                 bundle install
             ```
         - Set up MySql database configuration in the database.yml file.
-        -
+If you find hard to install MySql please use my bash script to pull a MySql image:
+        ```
+            # This line will pull a MySql image and build to container then create database
+            # The database username/password is setup in this file and it's the same to dev env and prod env
+            # SQL_CONTAINER_NAME="ytubeshare"
+            # SQL_PORT="3306"
+            # SQL_ROOT_PASSWORD="YtubeSh@re"
+            ./setup_db_local.sh create_new
+        ```
+        - Redis is more way ezier to install so please install it first then set up the Redis connection at cable.yml
+        - If everything is ok please use:
+        ```
+            #For generate database schemas
+            rails db:create
+        ```
     - Frontend Setup:
         - Navigate to the ytubeshare-fe directory for the ReactJS frontend.
+ReactJs is quite ez to start just run these lines.
             ```
                 yarn install
+            ```

+## IV.
+Database Setup:
+    - Please kindly do some more steps (Sr so much, Due to the lack of time I couldn't resolve these inconvient issues):
+        1. Database:
+            - Install a Database management tool like phpadmin or Dbeaver (Recommended)
+            - Connect to our local MySql by these config:
+                # SQL_CONTAINER_NAME="ytubeshare"
+                # SQL_PORT="3306"
+                # SQL_ROOT_PASSWORD="YtubeSh@re"
+                # HOST="localhost"
+            - Now go to ytubeshare database, then go to videos table => Change all VARCHAR Fields into TEXT.
+They are: title, description, url, metadata
+            - Please save them all to persist to database
+        2. Front-end:
+            - Please find all: "35.240.222.156" and replace to "localhost" (The IP 35.240.222.156 is the back-end I deployed, now we are using the localhost so need to change before running)
+## V. Running the Application
+    1. Running:
+        - Start the Rails API server:
+            ```
+                rails server
+            ```
+        - Start ReactJs:
+            ```
                 yarn start
             ```

-============RAW README WILL CONTINUE UPDATE:
-IV.
-Database Setup
-Create the database and run migrations:

-bash
-Copy code
-bin/rails db:create
-bin/rails db:migrate
-Seed the database with initial data if required:

-bash
-Copy code
-bin/rails db:seed
-V. Running the Application
-Start the Rails API server:

-bash
-Copy code
-bin/rails server
-Start the ReactJS frontend:

-bash
-Copy code
-yarn start
-Open a web browser and navigate to http://localhost:3000 to access the application.

-To run the test suite, use:
+    2. To run the test suite, use:

-Backend tests: bin/rspec
+        - Backend tests:
+            ```
+                rails test
+            ```
+        - Frontend tests:
+            ```
-Frontend tests: yarn test
+                yarn test
+            ```

-VI.
+## VI.
 Docker Deployment
-Build Docker containers:

-bash
-Copy code
-docker-compose build
-Start the application:

-bash
-Copy code
+    I has mentioned this section before:
+        - go to folder ytubeshare
+        - Bash:
+            ```
+                #Go to folder ytubeshare
+                cd ytubeshare
+                sudo docker compose up
+            ```
+        - Wait docker build everything
+        - After success build please wait again about 15 seconds.
+Because I still not fix the issue that back-end will up before MySQL, this will make Back-end crash on the first launch.
+The waiting is for the ready of MySql database
+        - Try to use:
+            ```
+                #This will start back-end again after mysql is ready
-docker-compose up
+                sudo docker compose up
-Access the application through the appropriate Docker container URL.
+            ```
+        - Everything will be good now but not enough.
+There are some setup on database for things work fine (On the scaffolding database on rails commands I forgot to make some field to be text which will limit the length of some fields.
+For examples: youtube URL & title & description.
+We will need to access to mysql to fix all VARCHAR fields to TEXT)

-VII.
+## VII.
 Usage
-To use the YouTube Sharing Application:
+    - To use the YouTube Sharing Application:

-Register an account or log in.
+        1. Register an account.
+        2. Login
-Create playlists and add your favorite YouTube videos.
+        3. Add your favorite YouTube videos.
-Share your playlists with friends or explore others' playlists.
-Search for new videos and enjoy sharing your YouTube discoveries.
-For more information, please refer to the official documentation or contact the project maintainers.

-Enjoy sharing your favorite YouTube videos with the world using the YouTube Sharing Application!
-If you encounter any issues or have questions, please refer to the documentation or contact the development team for assistance.

-csharp
+        4. If you want to test the notification feature.
+Please kindly create some others account and login them into seperated web browser profile then try to share the notifications will show them up
+        5.
+    - Thank you for take a look and consider the whole project
+    - Notes:
+        - If you encounter any issues, Please kindly ping me on zalo : 0901993159 (Phan Binh) or drop me some message on email: phb.aslan@gmail.com